EneaDim/tt-pless-soc/docs/info.md

 This SoC does **not** contain a CPU.
 Instead, the **UART** serves as the main control and communication bridge between the external host and the on-chip peripherals:

-1. UART receives serialized commands from the host.
+1. UART receives serialized commands and drives the TL-UL as a host.
-2. FlexSoC’s TL-UL interconnect routes read/write transactions to the correct IP.
+2. TL-UL interconnect routes read/write transactions to the correct IP.
 3. Peripheral CSRs execute the command or return the data.

 This makes it possible to configure, test, and monitor every peripheral directly over UART.